DisnakeDev/disnake/docs/api.rst

 .. class:: AutoModActionType

-    Represents an action of an auto moderation rule.
+    Represents the type of action an auto moderation rule will take upon execution.

     .. versionadded:: 2.6